fireproofsocks/dotenvy/docs/guides/1password.md

 API_KEY=$(op read op://MyVault/ImportantAPI/key);
 ```

+See `Dotenvy.Parser.parse/3` for examples on how to customize or restrict the functionality available inside the `$()` blocks.

 ## Executing Shell commands prior to version 1.0.0

-If you need this functionality in versions of `Dotenvy` prior to version 1.0.0, you must do a bit more footwork and rely on `System.shell/2`.
+If you need your variables to be populated with the output of shell commands in versions of `Dotenvy` prior to version 1.0.0, you must do a bit more footwork and rely on `System.shell/2`.
 Use this with caution!

-If you're unable to upgrade to version 1.0.0 or the shell commands you are attempting to run are not somehow not supported by the `Dotenvy.Parser`, please file a bug!
+If you're unable to upgrade to version 1.0.0 or the shell commands you are attempting to run are somehow not supported by the `Dotenvy.Parser`, please file a bug!
 And then try the following.

 Create a shell script that exports the necessary ENV vars, e.g. `secrets.sh`: